celo-org/docs/blog/03-04-2023-how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2/how-to-write-a-multi-signatures-contract-on-celo-using-hardhat-part-1-2.md

 ![Add housekeeping functions](./images/contract_add_housekeeping_functions.png)

-Here is the list of the functions we added and there purposes:
+Here is the list of the functions we added and their purposes:

-- **addOwner(address owner)**                           - Add an address to the list of owners
+- **addOwner(address owner)**: Add an address to the list of owners.
-- **removeOwner(address owner)**                        - Remove an address from the list of owners (will only work if the new ownersCount is still higher or equal to the current threshold)
+- **removeOwner(address owner)**: Remove an address from the list of owners (will only work if the new owner count is still higher or equal to the current threshold).
-- **changeThreshold(uint16 newThreshold)**              - Change the amount of owners required to sign a transaction for the transaction to be executed
+- **changeThreshold(uint16 newThreshold)**: Change the number of owners required to sign a transaction for the transaction to be executed.
-- **replaceOwner(address oldOwner, address newOwner)**  - Replace one owner address by a different owner address (will only work if old owner, was owner and new owner is not already a owner)
+- **replaceOwner(address oldOwner, address newOwner)**: Replace one owner address with a different owner address (will only work if the old owner was an owner and the new owner is not already an owner).

-The 4 last functions we added are very powerful and can be used to change the ownership of this contract and the amount of owners required to authorize and execute a transaction.
-So to keep things save you can see in the header of all these function the modifier **onlyThis**, this is a modifier, a piece of reusable logic that will be executed before the function is executed.
+The last 4 functions we added are very powerful and can be used to change the ownership of this contract and the number of owners required to authorize and execute a transaction.
+To keep things safe, you can see in the header of all these functions the modifier **onlyThis**.
+This is a modifier, a piece of reusable logic that will be executed before the function is executed.
 It's time to add this logic.

-So near the top of our contract, after the last event and before the constructor function we will add:
+Therefore, near the top of our contract, after the last event and before the constructor function, we will add:

 ```js
 modifier onlyThis() {